1daydeveloper/od2/posts/add-metadata-dynamic-nextjs.md

 ---
-title: "Dynamic Metadata in Next.js 14 and Above"
+title: "How to Create Dynamic Metadata in Next.js 14 and Above"
 date: "2025-01-02"
 author: "Pradeep Kumar O"
 category: "Web Development"
 description: "Learn how to create dynamic metadata in Next.js 14 and above to improve SEO and enhance social sharing features."
 keywords: "Next.js, dynamic metadata, SEO, Open Graph,title, 14, Twitter card,nextjs 14, root,layout,children, blog,slug"
+urlpath: "add-metadata-dynamic-nextjs"
 ---

 # How to Create Dynamic Metadata in Next.js 14 and Above